How to Find Your Mojo

 Not the healing thing.
 The mojo thing.

-After I published my first book, some friends who had been teaching on healing were invited to speak at a conference.
+After I published my first book, some friends who had been teaching about healing were invited to speak at a conference.
 I was invited too, but I wasn’t able to go.
 I had to work.

 The conference I missed out on was just the beginning.
 My friends soon began traveling around the country, speaking at more conferences, while I stayed home.